 Ann, Michael and Liz claim they were fortunate to begin in departments that encouraged experimentation and it was possible to develop new materials, methods and curricula.
 A sense of agency emerges, even for the informants whose first departments were less amenable.
 David and Steve met with criticism and resistance when promoting new ways of working.
 This forced them to reflect hard on their approach and develop a clear sense of identity and mission.
 Steve claims, ‘my experience was always of deep suspicion because there were some of us who saw it as fundamentally challenging the way English was taught’.
 Steve suggests he engaged in an ideological struggle to re-imagine the subject.
 Similarly, Shaun had to ‘think very very hard about the kind of educational practice I wanted to engage in’.
 He recalls the ‘very stultifying experience’ that students in his first school had in English, which ‘brought me up with a kind of jolt’.
 He recalls an incident that forced him to challenge his own assumptions, inherited traditions and practices,

-‘I can remember vividly . . . reading out loud to a class of thirty, bored working-class kids was er, a kind of social control really.
+‘I can remember vividly…reading out loud to a class of thirty, bored working-class kids was er, a kind of social control really.
 And, er, I learned a lot about how not to teach!’